argoproj/argo-rollouts/docs/getting-started/setup/index.md

 In order for traffic to enter the Istio mesh, the request needs to go through an Istio ingress gateway, which is simply a normal Kubernetes Deployment and Service.
-One convenient way to reach the gateway using minikube, is using the `minikube tunnel` command which assigns Services a LoadBalancer.
+One convenient way to reach the gateway using minikube, is using the `minikube tunnel` command, which assigns Services a LoadBalancer.
 This command should be run in the background, usually in a separate terminal window:

 ```shell